theodoragirgis/rebound/docs/index.md

 ## Acknowledgments

-If you use this code or parts of this code for results presented in a scientific publication, please send us a copy of your paper so that we can keep track of all publications that made use of the code.
-We would greatly appreciate a citation as well.
+If you use this code or parts of this code for results presented in a scientific publication, we would greatly appreciate a citation. please cite REBOUND.
 The simplest way to find the citations relevant to the specific setup of your REBOUND simulation is:

 ```python
 sim = rebound.Simulation()